 - Living in fear of gaining weight

-- Restricting calories or avoiding certain foods between binges
+- Fasting, restricting calories or avoiding certain foods between binges

 - Using dietary supplements or herbal products excessively for weight loss